A youth attendance order is an alternative to detention for children aged 15 years or over at the time of sentencing.

 - the dates and times that the child must attend

-- the education and other program activities that the child will participate in, which may include counselling.
+- the education and other program activities that the child will participate in (this may include counselling).

 Under a youth attendance order, a child must: